 President, Kobe University

-In this ‘capital’ of the EU, Kobe University launched its Kobe University Brussels European Centre (KUBEC).
+In this de facto capital of the EU, Kobe University launched its Kobe University Brussels European Centre (KUBEC) in 2010.
 This was the first attempt by a Japanese university to establish an office in Brussels.
-Since it opened in 2010, KUBEC has been widely utilized for the purposes of intercultural communication and information exchange among faculty members, students, alumni, researchers in the EU, public institutions, and private companies.
+Since it opened, KUBEC has been widely utilized for the purposes of intercultural communication and information exchange among faculty members, students, alumni, researchers in the EU, public institutions, and private companies.

 Executive Director, Kobe University Brussels European Centre